Military dictatorship in El Salvador: Collapse of the regime

-When the Nicaraguan Revolution began in 1978, Romero Mena grew concerned that the revolution would spread to El Salvador.
+When the Nicaraguan Revolution began in 1978, Romero grew concerned that the revolution would spread to El Salvador.
 He attempted to begin negotiation with the opposition to ensure that did not happen, but his attempt emboldened opposition forces who took to the streets of San Salvador to strike in March 1979.
-Romero Mena cracked down on the strikes and ordered his soldiers to fire live ammunition into the crowds to end the strike.
+Romero cracked down on the strikes and ordered his soldiers to fire live ammunition into the crowds to end the strike.
 The event was broadcast in the United States and Europe which resulted in Costa Rica, Japan, Switzerland, the United Kingdom and West Germany closing their respective embassies in El Salvador.

 President Anastasio Somoza Debayle of Nicaragua was finally deposed by the Sandinista National Liberation Front (FSLN) in September 1979 which caused alarm among young military officers in the Salvadoran Army.
-The Military Youth, led by Colonels Adolfo Arnoldo Majano Ramos and Jaime Abdul Gutiérrez Avendaño staged a coup d'état against Romero Mena on 15 October 1979 with the support of the United States.
-Romero Mena fled for exile in Guatemala, as did Federico Castillo Yanes, the Minister of National Defense.
+The Military Youth, led by Colonels Adolfo Arnoldo Majano and Jaime Abdul Gutiérrez staged a coup d'état against Romero on 15 October 1979 with the support of the United States.
+Romero fled for exile in Guatemala, as did Federico Castillo Yanes, the Minister of National Defense.

 On 18 October 1979, the military established the Revolutionary Government Junta.
-The junta was composed of five men: Colonels Majano Ramos and Gutiérrez Avendaño, Ungo Revelo, Mario Antonio Andino Gómez, the former president of the Chamber of Commerce and Industry of El Salvador (CCIES), and Román Mayorga Quirós, a member of the Central American University.
+The junta was composed of five men: Colonels Majano and Gutiérrez, Ungo, Mario Antonio Andino, the former president of the Chamber of Commerce and Industry of El Salvador (CCIES), and Román Mayorga Quirós, a member of the Central American University.

-The coup of October 1979 marked the end of the military regime of El Salvador and many mark is as the start of the Salvadoran Civil War.
+The coup of October 1979 marked the end of the military regime of El Salvador and many mark it as the start of the Salvadoran Civil War.
 The civil war lasted until 1992 with the signing of the Chapultepec Peace Accords.